-I slept good at 2,835 m last night in Monjo and i was ready to start another beautiful day in the Himalayas.
+I slept well at 2,835 m last night in Monjo and I was ready to start another beautiful day in the Himalayas.

 There are no signs but it is pretty clear which way you should be trekking.
-Felt really good as i was out of Dusty Kathmandu and into the fresh air with beautiful backdrop of stunning Himalayas.
+Felt really good as I was out of Dusty Kathmandu and into the fresh air with a beautiful backdrop of stunning Himalayas.

-What made it more beautiful was when i found just myself surrounded with the beauty of Nepal.
+What made it more beautiful was when I found just myself surrounded by the beauty of Nepal.
 Although thousands of people come to trek every year, it was still raw and untouched.

-I was excited to get to Namche Bazzar today because I was going to staying in one of the finest hotel in town.
+I was excited to get to Namche Bazaar today because I was going to staying in one of the finest hotels in town.
 Namche is basically where it all starts and at 3,440 m is where some people get sick as well.
 So, acclimatizing here for a day or two is a good idea.

-It was just my second day in the EBC trek but i was kinda already missing comfort of my home.
-So, knowing by the end of the day, i will be on a comfy bed with great view was a great push to continue walking.
+It was just my second day in the EBC trek but I was kinda already missing the comfort of my home.
+So, knowing by the end of the day, I will be on a comfy bed with a great view was a great push to continue walking.

-Let me introduce you to the best place to stay in your second day…Here it is The Classic – Yeti Mountain Home!
+Let me introduce you to the best place to stay on your second day…Here it is The Classic – Yeti Mountain Home!

 We walked in and were welcomed with friendly smiles and classic trekking photographs hanged on the wall.